Close Out Summer By Ticking Off This Summer Sex Bucket List

 Incorporate food

-National Creamsicle Day is happening on the 14th, so you can combine temperature play by teasing your lover with the delicious treat.
-You can also try something like the fabled whipped cream bikini (just don’t get any in your actual vagina to avoid yeast infections).
+You can try something like the fabled whipped cream bikini (just don’t get any in your actual vagina to avoid yeast infections).
 Feed each other strawberries, and ask your partner to lick some Manuka honey or chocolate sauce off your nipples.